kkukshtel/castledb-unity-importer/README.md

 * A **column** in a sheet is considered the sheet's **fields**
 * A **row** in a sheet is considered an **instance** of the sheet's Type.

 ## Limitations
+* A current annoyance is that if you add more columns to a given type, the solution in Unity will properly update but you're need to reload your solution in your editor.
+This bug manifests as previous mentions of your type in code saying "Can't be found".
+To fix this, just reload the assembly.
+In VSCode, this is as easy as just clicking your .sln file at the bottom of the window and reselecting it.
 * Currently there is no validation of column names, so column names in CastleDB need to be valid field names in C#.
 I.E. don't use spaces in your column names, weird characters, etc.
 * All sheets need to have some sort of GUID column that defines the name of a row.
 This defaults to "id" with a string type.